 Purchasing a Home in a Development Community from a Production Builder

 Where a raw piece of land once stood, is now a neighborhood with a somewhat homogeneous cluster of new construction homes.
 A new construction home you’ll find in a development is most likely built from a large scale production builder that is building multiple homes at the same time.
 While this option offers the benefit of cost and timeline efficiencies, there is a trade-off for a low level of customization options, limited locations, and the chance you may be potentially getting a lower quality build product.
+Some developments may also offer semi-custom routes, where there are more options for customizations but these will still limit exactly how the home can be designed.
+Families looking for more flexibility to design a space and style more specifically to their unique needs can sometimes feel like this option would be like hammering a square peg in a round hole.

 Building a Custom Home